markpyb/YugabyteDB-Performance/High-Concurrency-Transactional-Benchmark-Tool/readme.md

-A concurrent Go-based load generator featuring a simple real-time display for YugabyteDB performance.
-Includes an easily customizable workload, currently demonstrating microbatch transactional writes and primary key lookups at scale, with configurable connection pooling and live statistics monitoring.
+<b>A concurrent Go-based load generator featuring a simple real-time display for YugabyteDB performance.
+Includes an easily customizable workload, currently demonstrating microbatch transactional writes and primary key lookups at scale, with configurable connection pooling and live statistics monitoring.</b>

 ```